Environmental impact of war: Militaries' positive effects on the environment

+The impacts of the Russian invasion of Ukraine on fossil fuel demand could be experienced globally.On a small scale, Ukrainians have committed to using more sustainable renewable energy, with nationwide power outages in Ukraine driving public interest and demand for solar power, and the clean energy economy is growing.
+As of 2023, impacts of the war included greater demand for locally produced energy sources stemming from increased concern over energy security.
+As fossil fuel deposits are not evenly distributed around the world, this could lead to a greater push for renewable energy forms as these are typically easier to domestically produce and are not as susceptible to the global economy.

 War and environmental law

 From a legal standpoint, environmental protection during times of war and military activities is addressed partially by international environmental law.
 Further sources are also found in areas of law such as general international law, the laws of war, human rights law and local laws of each affected country.

 Several United Nations treaties, including the Fourth Geneva Convention, the 1972 World Heritage Convention and the 1977 Environmental Modification Convention have provisions to limit the environmental impacts of war.
 Additionally, the United Nations Environment Programme has begun doing in-depth evaluations for some current wars that explore the environmental impacts that the war is having with to aid in the creation of a more inclusive assessment of the impacts of the conflict.

 The Environmental Modification Convention bans weather warfare, which is the use of weather modification techniques for the purposes of inducing damage or destruction.
 This treaty has been in force since 1978 and has been ratified by leading military powers.

 On the 23 of July 2025, the International Court of Justice issued an advisory opinion, saying that states are obligated to cooperate for stopping climate change and when they not do it, "they incur legal consequences including duties to cease the harmful conduct, guarantee non-repetition, and provide reparation".
 The advisory opinion included some points that can refer to climate impact of wars, even though some countries asked it to speak about the issue more clearly.
 For example, Democratic Republic of the Congo in its written statement to the court, wrote about: "incompatibility of military activities and armed conflicts with the objectives of mitigating GHG emissions that States have set".